domwagner/academic-kickstart/content/authors/admin/_index.md

 ---

+I am a PhD student at the University of Oxford under the supervision of [Luke Ong](https://www.cs.ox.ac.uk/luke.ong/) and a member of [Magdalen College](http://www.magd.ox.ac.uk/), Oxford.
+I am broadly interested in the semantics of programming languages and logic.
+Currently, I am working on the foundations of probabilistic programming.

-In 2018, I received an MSc in Mathematics and Foundations of Computer Science (with distinction) from the University of Oxford.
-Before that, I completed my Bachelor's degree in Computer Science at [Saarland University](https://saarland-informatics-campus.de/en/).
-At the [Max Planck Institute for Informatics](https://saarland-informatics-campus.de/en/), I was part of [Christoph Weidenbach](https://saarland-informatics-campus.de/en/)'s group developing a SAT solver and the award-winning SMT solver [SPASS-SATT](https://www.mpi-inf.mpg.de/departments/automation-of-logic/software/spass-workbench/spass-satt/).
+Before joining Oxford for my Master's, I was part of [Christoph Weidenbach](https://saarland-informatics-campus.de/en/)'s group at the [Max Planck Institute for Informatics](https://saarland-informatics-campus.de/en/) developing a SAT solver and the award-winning SMT solver [SPASS-SATT](https://www.mpi-inf.mpg.de/departments/automation-of-logic/software/spass-workbench/spass-satt/).
 Originally, I am from a small town near Mainz, Germany.